-Be Prepared – All documents or electronic forms for benefits, employmentand direct deposit s are all ready and queued up to be completed on the first day so that time can be most effectively used.
-And in this way, all the administrative tasks can be taken care of right away.
+Be Prepared - All documents or electronic forms for benefits, employment, and direct deposits are all ready and queued up to be completed on the first day so that time can be most effectively used.
+In this way, all the administrative tasks can be taken care of right away.

-Introduction-Provide colleagues with a brief bio of the new employee and when able a photo so that people will be able to greet them around the office.
-Make sure the introduction also includes their title, job and department in which the new employee will be working.
+Introduction - Provide colleagues with a brief bio of the new employee and when able a photo so that people will be able to greet them around the office.
+Make sure the introduction also includes their title, job, and department in which the new employee will be working.
 This should be combined with introductions at each meeting the employee attends in their first few weeks of work.
-(This is also a great time to assign a buddy for new hire as an resource for any questions about organizational culture, goals and where to grab lunch).
+(This is also a great time to assign a buddy for new hire as a resource for any questions about organizational culture, goals, and where to grab lunch).

 Manager 1:1 Meetings - The direct supervisor or manager of the new employee should have a weekly or bi-weekly meeting with the employee.
 If it is not possible then arrange meetings to provide comprehensive feedback at one month- and three months checkpoints, or at six months.